PS3-4K-Pro/Themes/README.md

  # Credits

- All credits go to the theme creators and @DeViL303 for the XMBML menu.
+ All credits goes to the theme creators and @DeViL303 for the XMBML menu.
 </div>